-Your dog can get "hay fever" just like humans, which is an allergy to pollen, mold, mildew, or dust (called atopy).
+Dogs can get "hay fever" just like humans, which is an allergy to pollen, mold, mildew, or dust (called atopy).
 Your dog will get itchy: usually in the face, feet, and ears, though some dogs are itchy all over.
-Typically, you'll start seeing signs when your dog is between the ages of two and five, and the problem tends to get worse every year.
+Typically, you'll start seeing signs between the ages of two and five, and they tend to get worse every year.
 The good news is that there are many treatment options available for this condition.